Peggy Moffitt: Monokini

 Gernreich first conceived of a topless swimsuit in December 1962, but didn't intend to produce the design commercially.
 It had more meaning to Gernreich as an idea than as a reality.
 Gernreich had Moffitt model the suit in person for Diana Vreeland of Vogue, who asked him why he conceived of the design.
 Gernreich told her he felt it was time for "freedom-in fashion as well as every other facet of life," but that the swimsuit was just a statement. "[Women] drop their bikini tops already," he said, "so it seemed like the natural next step."
 She told him, "If there's a picture of it, it's an actuality.
 You must make it."
 Gernreich decided to call his design a monokini.
-When a photo shoot was arranged on Montego Bay in the Bahamas, all five models hired for the session refused to wear the design.
+When a photo shoot was arranged on Montego Bay in Jamaica, all five models hired for the session refused to wear the design.
 The photographer finally persuaded an adventurous local to model it.